jayadeepravuri/Motorman/README.md

 ![Gallows art](/assets/gallows-art.png)
 ![ASCII Art](/assets/ASCII%20Hangman.png)

-Looking at previous projects from other students, I really liked the idea of using ASCII (A graphical design technique using printable characters to create images) art.
-As a command line program, this game could easily have looked bland and boring to a user.
-I feel there could have been more use of the ASCII art, perhaps to display how many lives were remaining, as I don not feel this is highlighted quite as well as it should be.
+I found myself particularly drawn to the concept of incorporating ASCII art, a graphical design technique that utilizes printable characters to craft images.
+Considering this game operates within a command-line environment, there was a risk of it appearing rather plain and uninteresting to users.
+In my perspective, there was room for greater utilization of ASCII art, potentially to convey the remaining number of lives.

 ## Testing